WYHH: 2015 format changes

-In February 2015, WNKU announced a new General Manager, 25-year radio veteran Sean O'Mealy.
-In April 2015, longtime WNKU Music Director John McGue was promoted to Program Director and WAPS Music Director Liz Felix was named Assistant Program Director.
+In February 2015, WNKU announced a new general manager, 25-year radio veteran Sean O'Mealy.
+In April 2015, longtime WNKU Music Director John McGue was promoted to program director and WAPS Music Director Liz Felix was named Assistant Program Director.
 The new programming team made changes to WNKU's format, increasing the focus on new alternative music and decreasing the heavy reliance on folk and roots music.
 The changes were in response to evidence that, despite the signal expansion of 2011, station revenue was not keeping pace with growing expenses.

 While WNKU had always supported music from the Northern Kentucky and Greater Cincinnati area, the format changes included an increased focus on local music.
 In October 2015, WNKU announced a new initiative to play at least one song by a local artist every hour.

 WNKU also began featuring music from the Cincinnati-based label King Records, mixing in classic soul music during regular programming hours.

 2017 sale

 In April 2016, citing state budget cuts to education, Northern Kentucky University announced that it would "explore the possibility of a sale of WNKU-FM and its assets."
-On February 14, 2017, the NKU Board of Trustees voted to approve the sale of WNKU's license and transmitter site to the Bible Broadcasting Network for $1.9 million.
+On February 14, 2017, NKU's board of trustees voted to approve the sale of WNKU's license and transmitter site to the Bible Broadcasting Network for $1.9 million.
 The sale did not include the WNKU call letters, studio and equipment or personnel.
 In a separate transaction, the WNKE repeater was sold to the Educational Media Foundation (owners of the K-Love and Air1 networks) for $750,000 plus 75% of the net sale proceeds of EMF-owned WEKV in South Webster, Ohio (ultimately receiving $97,500 of the proceeds of the sale of WEKV to Somerset Educational Broadcasting Foundation of Somerset, Kentucky).
 The stations continued to be operated by NKU as WNKU until the sales were approved by the Federal Communications Commission (FCC).

 On May 3, 2017, Louisville Public Media offered the university $5 million, with $3.5 million in cash and $1.5 million in services aimed at maintaining the academic mission of WNKU through on-campus music events, student learning opportunities and broadcasting internships.
 The deal included ten years of on-air promotion for the university in Cincinnati, Dayton and Louisville and would have purchased the 105.9 WNKN frequency.
-Despite the offer to maintain the Triple A format of the radio station, The Board of Regents ultimately passed on the offer.
+Despite the offer to maintain the Triple A format of the radio station, The board of regents ultimately passed on the offer.